 (3) Is responsible for the acts of its authorized vendors in accordance with the terms of its written contract with the vendor.

-(4) Shall place assets that are the property of a customer in a segregated account in a federally insured financial institution and shall maintain separate accounts for operating capital and the clearing of customer funds.
+(4) Shall place assets that are the property of a customer in a segregated account in a federally insured financial institution and shall maintain separate accounts for operating capital and the clearing of customer funds

 (5) Shall, in the normal course of business, ensure that money transmitted is available to the designated recipient within 10 business days after receipt.